Testing Django Views for Concurrency Issues (Updated for Django 4.2 in 2024)

 At Caktus, we rely heavily on automated testing for web app development.
 We create tests for all the code we write, ideally before the code is written.
 We create tests for every bug we find and, resources permitting, ramp up the test suite with lots of random input and boundary testing.

-Debugging concurrency issues or race conditions has long been a nightmare.
+Debugging concurrency issues or race conditions is challenging at best.
+Unit tests typically run only one at a time, or if they are run in parallel, precautions are taken to ensure they do not negatively impact each other.
+Even testing for concurrency bugs manually can be difficult if not impossible.
 There are only so many times you can double click the link in your web app that is generating some bizarre failure.

 import threading